Huddersfield Giants v Castleford Tigers: Underdogs keep eye on gatecrashing top four

 Kruise Leeming is refusing to abandon Huddersfield Giants’ bid to gatecrash Super League’s top-four.

-The Giants sit eighth, five points adrift of fourth-placed Salford Red Devils, with four games remaining.
+The Giants sit eighth, three points adrift of fourth-placed Wakefield Trinity, with four games remaining.

+READ MORE - Powell happy with strength of Castleford Tigers’ squad going forward

 To clinch a Super 8s semi-final spot, and to keep alive their faint Grand Final hopes, Huddersfield realistically need to win all four remaining games.